sparverius/ats-acc/README.md

 	make install

+	NOTE:
-NOTE: will install to $PATSHOME/bin (which should already be on PATH)
+	by default installs to $PATSHOME/bin (which should already be on PATH)

 ## Testing